matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ### Intro

-Dagger modules is a brand new thing the Dagger team implemented to address some of the problems we mentioned previously.
+Dagger modules is, at the time of this writing, a brand new concept the Dagger team implemented to address some of the problems we mentioned previously.
 The two that we will focus on here are:
-* *Re-usability*: with the Dagger SDK we built a program that can run pulumi commands, however, this is not re-usable by myself or any other person that might need to do this same thing.
+* *Re-usability*: with the Dagger SDK we built a program that can run pulumi commands, but it is not re-usable by myself or any other person that might need to do this same thing.
 * *Declarative Interface*: our Go program is very "raw" when it comes to declaring its API.
 If you want to understand what is the "API" of this CLI, you have to look at the code, see the `switch` statement and notice that we support `up` and `preview` as valid values.

 When it comes to re-usability the first thing we need to understand is: how can we make what we built available to the world?
 Similar to how the Github marketplace allows us to browse all available actions, the [Daggerverse](http://daggerverse.dev/) (still in very early stages) allows us to browse all modules that were developed and published by someone.
 For example, here is a module that someone (👀) built to run `gradle` tasks: